barrya0/Computer-Systems-Projects/proj_4/readme.md

 (2)
 Query: Currently, the query is just a random string that I generate.
 Making this into something the user inputs is fairly trivial and I will update in the future.

-(i) Upon recieving a query, my code checks whether the item exists, if it exists, returns the indices of all the matching entries in the column.
+(i) Upon receiving a query, my code checks whether the item exists, if it exists, returns the indices of all the matching entries in the column.

 (ii) Given a prefix, searches and returns all the unique matching data items and their indices.
 My implementation further supports the use of SIMD instructions to speed up the search/scan.